[ Printer Friendly Version ] [ Report Abuse ]

 “Excellent, Ms. Hormitch, and as Head Girl, I’m betting you’ve infiltrated many of them.”

 “Or made,” Vesper whispered to Narcissa.
-Cilia cast a dark glare at them, having overheard.
+Cilia cast a dark look at them, having overheard.

 Narcissa shot a guilty look at Nixie as Drew approached, a crooked smile masking the morose truth.
 Lucius, paired with Cilia, looked like he wanted to suffocate himself by sticking his head in the cauldron.
 Narcissa wished he would.
 Vesper rushed past her, yanking on her robes so tightly that she stumbled back, knocking over an empty vial.